solana-nft-programs/token-manager/README.md

 // Releases on use as a memento const issueTokenParameters = {
   usages: 1, // 1 use
-  mint: new PublicKey("..."), // ticket image
+  mint: new PublicKey("..."), // ticket mint
   issuerTokenAccountId: new PublicKey("..."),
   visibility: "private", // private so you can send this out via email
   kind: TokenManagerKind.Edition, // used for metaplex master / editions,